nameofname/dependent-tree/README.md

 - trace

 Trace has the highest amount of output, it's actually handy for the update command and will show you every request being made.

+## To-do :

+- make it more clear what that version number is
+- make it more clear with a circular dependency is present.
+- .env is using current working dir - pass the dir to dotenv() instead
+- update the readme - the GH pw and user name are both not required.
+- remove the allRepos.json file.